 Before you hire someone to do your content marketing you should first discover their approach.
 Clearly, hitting high revenue targets, increasing lead volume that translates into customers, and spreading brand awareness are goals most organizations share.
 Yet most content marketing strategies only focus on SEO or they lack the ability to perform the needed market research it takes to know WHAT KIND of content to produce for the right buyer personas.

-Look for the best digital marketing agencies that offer business growth stacks in order to get the highest quality on content and targeting.
+Look for the best digital marketing agencies that offer business growth stacks in order to get the highest quality content and targeting.
 Marketing firms that take the time to engineer customized digital marketing growth stacks with careful consideration to the industry and its buyers always put out a grade of the content above the rest that bridges the right buyers with the right messaging thus ushering powerful results.

 The 6 Content Buckets – They Must Work Together